Michael Yeadon: COVID-19 misinformation

 and could cause infertility in women.

 In a letter to the European Medicines Agency, Yeadon and the German physician Wolfgang Wodarg called for all vaccine trials to be stopped, falsely suggesting that mRNA vaccines could target the syncytin-1 protein needed for placenta formation.

-A Telegram account under his name has promoted the unfounded claim that the vaccines cause recipients to become magnetic.
+A Telegram account under his name has promoted the unfounded claim that the vaccines cause recipients to become magnetized.

 Yeadon has been interviewed by The Exposé, a website known for publishing COVID-19 misinformation.

 In an interview with American political strategist Steve Bannon, Yeadon falsely asserted that children were "50 times more likely to be killed by the COVID vaccines than the virus itself", citing a high number of events following COVID-19 vaccination reported on the Vaccine Adverse Event Reporting System (VAERS) database.

 The US Centers for Disease Control, which operates the database, cautions that such reports are not verified and do not prove that vaccines caused any given adverse event.